phalcon-orphanage/docs/en/reference/models-cache.rst

 | > 20000             | mongo3             |
 +---------------------+--------------------+

-The easiest way is adding a static method to the model that chooses the right cache to be used:
+The easiest way to achieve this is by adding a static method to the model that chooses the right cache to be used:

 .. code-block:: php